Yanis002/F3DEX3/docs/Documentation/Design Tradeoffs.md

   or accuracy, and these are not used for most 3D objects in SM64 or OoT.
 - `SPDma*` is rarely used except at startup for HLE detection.
 - `SPMemset` is a new F3DEX3 command which can improve performance.
-Plus, it is typically run shortly after render start, when Overlay 3 is already in IMEM.
+Plus, it is typically run shortly after render start, when Overlay 3 (which contains it) is already in IMEM.

 So there is not a significant practical performance impact from these changes.